Msglm05/Active-Directory/README.md

 ## Creating Group Policy Objects
 1. On the server machiene go to settings, under Administrative Tools select Group Policy Management
 2. Under the domain, go to group policy objects
-3. For testing purposes, create a folder on a drive of the server machine, foe exame drive C. Right click it > properties > sharing > advanced sharing, here you can share the folder and set permissions.
+3. For testing purposes, create a folder on a drive of the server machine, for example on drive C. Right click the folder that you have created > properties > sharing > advanced sharing, here you can share the folder and set permissions.

 ![Screenshot 2025-05-28 074532](https://github.com/user-attachments/assets/f1f6aa2e-9d71-4882-a36d-886cc498e913)